iimrx/data-analysis-workflow/README.md

 ```python
 docker run -d -p 8888 testing
 ```
-We have successfully running isolated jupyterlab environment on docker, and can access it using your browser and go to the following path:
+We have successfully running isolated jupyterlab environment on docker, and can access it using your browser and pasting the following:
 ```python
 localhost:8888
 ```

 <!-- Implementation of docker-compose -->
-#### After we saw how we can isolate our workflow for mare easy way to work without needing to take care of the environment each and single time, but also there is another way for installing multi-container which is what we need ex: (PostgreSQL, PgAdmin and JupyterLab all together) in this case we gonna use <b>docker-compose</b>, just by running following command:
+#### After we saw how we can isolate our workflow, for more easy way to work without needing to take care of the environment on each and single container, there is another way for installing `multi-container` which is what we need ex: (`PostgreSQL, PgAdmin, JupyterLab, Superset and MinIO all together`) in this case we gonna use <b>docker-compose</b>, just by running following command (`in the root directory`):
 ```python
 docker-compose up -d
 ```